Essential and Natural Oils

 Manuka flowers and leaves © wikipedia user gerald.w Copyrighted free use

-This model measures the percentage of Manuka beta triketones in Manuka oil, using near-infrared (NIR) spectroscopy (900nm-1700nm).
+This* model measures the percentage of Manuka β-triketones in Manuka essential oil.
 Oil extracted from Manuka plants harvested from the East Cape of New Zealand is high in natural β-triketones.
 The Sagitto system provides NZ Manuka Bioactives with a rapid and accurate way of grading their oils, and has become an integral part of ensuring that their oils comply with the MβTK™ grading system.

 There are many different Lavandula cultivars - each with its own fragrance profile and chemical composition.
 These differences are, of course, evident when the oils are analysed using gas chromatography.
 They are also reflected in their NIR absorbance spectra.